aashutoshrathi/Testcase-Generator/README.md

 Are you a Problem Author?

-The thoughest part of creating a problem is creating tricky, correct and constrainted Test Cases.
+The toughest part of creating a problem is creating tricky, correct and constrained Test Cases.

 Well, Here is one Click **Python 2** Codes, for your respective logic(solution) files.